How long does a hip prosthesis last?

 • extremely low complication rates

-• state-of-the-art implants and surgical technologies
+• latest implants and surgical technologies

-• individual consultation & precise indication
+• individual counseling & precise indication

 The Endoprotheticum Rhein-Main in Mainz offers:

-• personal support
+• personal care

-• state-of-the-art diagnostics
+• Latest diagnostics

-• excellent operational experience
+• excellent surgical experience

-• quick appointment scheduling
+• Quick appointment scheduling

-• supra-regional reputation in endoprosthetics
+• Supra-regional reputation in endoprosthetics

-For patients, this means:
+Für patients this means:

 FAQ

-How long does a hip replacement last?
+How long does a hip prosthesis last?

-On average 20–30 years , often longer.
+On average 20–30 years, often also longer.

-Can a hip replacement last a lifetime?
+Can a hip prosthesis last a lifetime?

 Which prostheses last the longest?